 Most other nonexempt wells not authorized by general permits are required to have individual production permits from the District and to be metered, and owners/operators are required to pay an annual water use fee on the basis of their authorized use and to report actual water use monthly.
 In 2014, nonexempt well users paid water use fees ranging from \$0.17 to \$0.46 per 1,000 gallons (3785 liters) of water used, depending on the type of permit (historical or conditional, as described in the following subsections).
-The District has about 90 individual production permit holders in the ITP Area, not including NDUs.
-At the time of preparation of this HCP, an estimated 96 percent of all groundwater withdrawn in the District was by nonexempt wells.
+The District has about 90 individual production permit holders in the ITP Area, not including NDUs but including the public water supply wells in Table 4-1.
+An estimated 96 percent of the total volume of groundwater withdrawn in the District is now by nonexempt wells.